kingkong123/discount-calculator/README.md

 ## Initialize dev environment

-In the project directory, run `npm install` to install the required package.
+In the project directory, run `npm install` to install the required package.<br>
-Then run `npm start` to run the app in the development mode.
+Then run `npm start` to run the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Available Scripts